syfqy/anl-revision-telegram-bot/README.md

 5. anl-rev-bot-analysis.pdf

-	Same as 3 but in pdf for readability.
+	Same as 4 but in pdf for readability.

 5. anlbotdata.csv

-	Dataset containing quiz attempts.
+	Dataset containing quiz attempts by users.